112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 - 38% of the merchant marine.

 The most important single factor which is holding up French production is the shortage of coal.
-On Februrar 3, 1945 our Office of War Information analyzed economic conditions in France and pointed out how the coal crisis has plunged France into a vicious circle.
+On February 3, 1945 our Office of War Information analyzed economic conditions in France and pointed out how the coal crisis has plunged France into a vicious circle.
 Mines could not operate without timber pit props to shore up the ceilings of tunnels in coal veins as they were expanded.